Bridle Path (New Zealand): Memorials

-Pioneer Women in Canterbury
+Pioneer women in Canterbury

 At a meeting that re-established the Women's Branch of The Citizens' Association held on 29 November 1938, Miss Mildred Trent suggested that, as a centennial gift, a memorial to the pioneer women in Canterbury be erected at the intersection of the Bridle Path and the, then, recently opened Summit Road.
-The memorial was envisaged to take the form of sheltered seats and would be Canterbury women's contribution to the centenary celebrations.
+The memorial was envisaged to take the form of sheltered seats and would be Canterbury women's contribution to New Zealand's centenary celebrations.
 The proposal met with unanimous approval.

 The Canterbury Pioneer Women's Memorial is placed at the top of the Bridle Path next to the Summit Road.
 The foundation stone for the memorial was laid by Lilian Priscilla Wakefield, the granddaughter of Edward Gibbon Wakefield, on 16 December 1939.
 The shelter was designed by Heathcote Helmore.
 The memorial was unveiled on Saturday, 14 December 1940, with hundreds in attendance.

-Commemorative Stone Seats
+Commemorative stone seats

 There are a total of seven commemorative stone seats placed along the Bridle Path; most of these were built for the Canterbury centenary celebrations in 1950.